rafaelzacarias/web-photoboot/README.md

 - If no image appears, check that PC Remote save destination allows transfer to the computer.
 - On Windows, run `gphoto2.exe --auto-detect` to verify the camera is visible.
 - On macOS/Linux, run `gphoto2 --auto-detect` and confirm `libgphoto2` can see the camera.
+- On macOS, if the app says the camera was detected but the USB device could not be claimed, close FaceTime, Photos, Image Capture, and browser camera tabs, then unplug/reconnect the camera directly to the Mac.
+Apple's `ptpcamerad` and `icdd` services can hold the PTP interface.
+- If direct USB still fails on macOS but `sudo .venv/bin/python3 test_remote_shoot.py` initializes the camera, run the FastAPI server with sudo as shown above.
 - Increase the backend timeout with `PHOTOBOOTH_CAPTURE_TIMEOUT=60` if large RAW+JPEG transfers need more time.